dstrohmaier/dstrohmaier.github.io/posts/_posts/2021-07-2-sudoku-prolog.md

 	by3([],A-A,B-B,C-C).
 	by3([N1,N2,N3|R],[N1|F]-A,[N2|S]-B,[N3|T]-C) :- by3(R,F-A,S-B,T-C).

+In a nutshell, the predicate disjoint groups every third row (A, D, G) and every third+1 row (B, E, H), and every third+2 row (C, F, I) together and then applies the same grouping within rows to create the disjoint sets.
 If you have a better implementation of the disjoint group constraint, then email me.
 And if you think you understand how it works and want to implement a solve yourself, give [this puzzle](https://app.crackingthecryptic.com/sudoku/LNqP9d8tdj) a try.
 I would love to see a good Prolog solver for it.

 ---
 ### Footnote